 CS 120M: Computer Programming Concepts

-Basic problem solving and algorithm development using the Java programming language as a tool to implement solutions for numeric and non-numeric applications.
+Basic problem solving and algorithm development using an object-oriented computer programming language as a tool to implement solutions for numeric and non-numeric applications.
 For students in all majors who want to acquire programming and computer skills.

 CS 150M: Discrete Structures